anamika122/BLINKIT_GROCERY_ANALYSIS/README.md

 ## Questions (KPIs)

-- 1. Visualize how outlet type generates and varies as per their average sales?
+1. Visualize how outlet type generates and varies as per their average sales?
-- 2. What are the Top 10 selling items by their total sales?
+2. What are the Top 10 selling items by their total sales?.
-- 3. How does the sales performance vary across different outlet locations?
+3. How does the sales performance vary across different outlet locations
-- 4. Showcase the distribution of item fat content in the dataset?
+4. Showcase the distribution of item fat content in the dataset?
-- 5. Show how does the age of the outlets (establishment year) impact their sales performance?
+5. Show how does the age of the outlets (establishment year) impact their sales performance?
-- 6. What are the top-selling item types by their total sales?
+6. What are the top-selling item types by their total sales?
-- 7. Visualize the average MRP by item types through a relevant visualization.
+7. Visualize the average MRP by item types through a relevant visualization.
-- 8. Create KPIs for Total Sales,Average Sales,Average Ratings, and Number of Items.
+8. Create KPIs for Total Sales,Average Sales,Average Ratings, and Number of Items.

 - Dashboard Interaction <a href="https://github.com/anamika122/BLINKIT_GROCERY_ANALYSIS/blob/main/Screenshot%202025-02-13%20201215.png">View Dashboard</a>